 18. Test The Compressor

-Remove the jack, simply slide it beneath the car and the car back to the ground.
+Remove the jack, slide it beneath the car and the car back to the ground.
 Ensure the compressor is operating by turning on the engine and watching if the compressor belt spins.
 The compressor is working properly if the air conditioner can produce cold air.

 A YouTube video is displayed below for you to observe how all those processes were carried out.